Formation of Singularities and Existence of Global Continuous Solutions for the Compressible Euler Equations: Decompression Phenomenon and Global Continuous Solutions for the Nonisentropic Euler Equations

 \section{Decompression Phenomenon and Global Continuous Solutions for the Nonisentropic Euler Equations}

 By Theorem \ref{p_sing_thm}, we know that, for the isentropic flow, there exists no global $C^1$ solution as long as the initial data contain any compression.
-However, this is not the case for the non-isentropic solutions, which show much richer structures of the solutions (also see \cite{youngblake1}).
+However, this is not the case for the nonisentropic solutions, which shows much richer structures of the solutions (also see \cite{youngblake1}).

-In this section, we present a new phenomenon -- decompression -- of the non-isentropic Euler flow by constructing a global continuous solution starting from the initial data that contain a weak compression.
+In this section, we present a new phenomenon -- decompression -- of the nonisentropic Euler flow by constructing a global continuous solution starting from the initial data that contain a weak compression.
 The main idea used in constructing the global continuous solution is to vary the shock-free example consisting of a contact discontinuity, a rarefaction, and a compression simple wave, to the continuous solution, by stretching the contact wave to a smoothly varying entropy profile.
 See Fig. \ref{example12}.

-{ Here, the existence of the wave pattern in the left subfigure of Fig. \ref{example12} was proved earlier, see \cites{G6,youngblake1}.
+{ Here, the existence of the wave pattern in the left subfigure of Fig. \ref{example12} was proved earlier; see \cite{G6,youngblake1}.
 The solution is isentropic on each side of the contact discontinuity.
 In this section, we prove the existence of the wave pattern in the right subfigure.
-Some new difficulties arise compared with those in \cites{G6,youngblake1}, since the solution we want to construct is continuous.}
+Some new difficulties arise compared with those in \cite{G6,youngblake1}, since the solution we want to construct is continuous.}